samoina/tic-tac-toe-vanillaJS/README.md

 - Worth noting: a grid box can only be clicked once.
-- add logic for creating X's and O's in turn. once a div has bn clicked on, push it to a new array, and if the length of hat array =
+- add logic for creating X's and O's in turn. once a div has bn clicked on, push it to a new array, and if the length of that array =

 ### What I learned

 ### Continued development

+I read about the MinMax algorithm and I look forward to uilding on that too once the basic version of this game is done.

 I am keen to repeat this project using ReactJS.